ofirpress/ofirpress.github.io/_posts/2017-09-07-Neural-Language-Modeling-From-Scratch.md

 <img src="/images/lm/keyboard.png">
 </div>

 Language models are a fundamental part of many systems that attempt to solve natural language processing tasks such as machine translation and speech recognition.
+Currently, all state of the art language models are neural networks.

 The first part of this post presents a simple feedforward neural network that solves this task.
 In the second part of the post, we will improve the simple model by adding to it a recurrent neural network (RNN).
 The final part will discuss two recently proposed regularization techniques for improving RNN based language models.